CornellLabofOrnithology/ebirdst/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
     ## Loading stemhelper

-    ## Warning: Installed Rcpp (0.12.12) different from Rcpp used to build dplyr (0.12.11).
-    ## Please reinstall dplyr to avoid random crashes or undefined behavior.

 stemhelper: Helper functions for STEM loading, mapping, plotting, and analysis
 ==============================================================================